ajumaah/alx-system_engineering-devops/0x02-shell_redirections/README.md

 17. I hate bins
 Display all the lines in the file /etc/passwd that do not contain the pattern “bin”. grep -i -v "bin" /etc/passwd

+18. Letters only please
+Display all lines of the file /etc/ssh/sshd_config starting with a letter. grep -i ^[a-z] /etc/ssh/sshd_config